VishruthBharadwaj/STOCK/README.md

 Now structure of DB
 I have used SQLalchemy
-go to SQL( relational) db in fastapi docs
+Go to SQL( relational) db in fastapi docs

 database.py
 sqlalchemy copy paste stocks.db

 copy models of SQL Alchemy
-create models.py and paste thr modify accordingly now search in docs create_all copy paste that in starting of main.py...need to import engine,models i.e from models.py
+create models.py and paste there modify accordingly now search in docs create_all copy paste that in starting of main.py...need to import engine,models i.e from models.py